FranzKnut/agent/README.md

 ---

 ## Goals
-Agent was built in Python within Tensorboard due to the visualization suite's robustness and popularity among researchers.
-We hope someday Agent could be merged into Tensorboard itself like the [Beholder plugin](https://github.com/tensorflow/tensorboard/pull/613).

-Agent v0 targets Dec 1st with two deep learning interpretability techniques, [t-SNE](https://distill.pub/2016/misread-tsne/) and [saliency heatmaps](https://arxiv.org/abs/1711.00138), which we hope will prove immediately useful.
-Setup should take a only a few minutes and will include an API you can integrate into your new or existing RL model training code.
+Agent v0 targets Dec 1st with two deep learning interpretability techniques, [t-SNE](https://distill.pub/2016/misread-tsne/) and [saliency heatmaps](https://arxiv.org/abs/1711.00138), which we hope will prove immediately useful. v0 will include an API you can integrate into your new or existing RL model training code.

 Agent v1 scope is still under development.
 For researchers with fresh insight into RL intepretability, Agent v1 aims to support **custom visualizations** with the aim to reduce the overhead in developing new techniques by an order of magnitude.
 Furthermore we aim for documentation and examples to make it straightforward to get started.
 Test coverage and a basic style guide for maintainability.

+Agent was built in Python within Tensorboard due to the visualization suite's robustness and popularity among researchers.
+We hope someday Agent could be merged into Tensorboard itself like the [Beholder plugin](https://github.com/tensorflow/tensorboard/pull/613).

 ## Setup (Work in progress)
 ### Note: Agent is currently built for demonstration purposes.